skienzmatishun/rippreport/content/p/baldwin-county/index.md

 ---
-title: "BALDWIN COUNTY"
+title: BALDWIN COUNTY
 date: 2020-09-04
-thumbnail: "img/baldwin-county.png"
+thumbnail: img/baldwin-county.png
 categories:
 - elections
 tags:
 - baldwin-county
 - city-attorney
 - city-council
 - elections
 - hoss-mack
 - little-whiskey-christmas-club
 - mack
 - mayor-sullivan
 - mcsharry
 - mcsharrys
 - ronan-mcsharry
 - sheriff
 - sullivan
 - tripp-pittman
 authors:
 - admin
+alttags: "Baldwin County, Alabama map highlighted within a circle, representing limited local news coverage and citizen engagement"
 ---
 If you live in Baldwin County then you know that local news print is almost non existent.
 Citizens are at a disadvantage at knowing what the real truth is and politicians are fine with that.

 Community engagement or public participation is probably 1 to 3% of the population.
 Fact is, most councils, Fairhope for one, would be fine with no community engagement or public participation.